-The Medical School Office of Faculty Affairs has scaled up a Center for Women in Medicine and Science (CWIMS) version of the program by the same name, Early Pathways to Career Success, to now be available for all Medical School faculty.
+A scaled up version of the Center for Women in Medicine and Science (CWIMS) program of the same name, OFA's Early Pathways to Career Success, is available for all Medical School faculty.

-The OFA Early Pathways to Career Success program is a year-long program for new faculty to elucidate early pathways of academic success.
-Skills training in advocating for yourself, education about key best practices for obtaining promotion and tenure, faculty resources for wellness, balance, and peer mentoring are shared, in addition to specific logistics related to human resources such as FMLA, disability, stop-the-clock, and others.
+The OFA Early Pathways to Career Success program is a ten month long program that will explain and elucidate the early pathways of academic success for new faculty.
+Skills training in advocating for oneself, learning key best practices for promotion and tenure, faculty resources regarding wellness, balance, and peer mentoring, are shared in addition to specific logistics related to human resources such as FMLA, disability, stop-the-clock, and others.

 Questions?
 Contact OFA at firstname.lastname@example.org.

 - When faculty feel connected, supported and a sense of “home” within a small group of colleagues, they are more likely to experience personal wellness and professional success.